What Does Rain Symbolize in the Bible?

 Rain Can Symbolize the Anger of God

-In 1 Kings 17, we see God’s anger.
+In 1 Kings 17, God’s anger is evident.
 It says “Now Elijah…said to Ahab, “As the Lord, the God of Israel, lives, before whom I stand, there shall be neither dew nor rain these years, except by my word?”
 (1 Kings 17:1, NIV)

 At this point, Elijah challenged Ahab (the king of Israel) because they had endured a 3-year drought.
 The prophet Elijah wanted to see if Ahab would turn back to God despite any other consequences.